cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 If we choose to enable these encoding options, changing these options would be a breaking change that needs to be prevented by the breaking change detector.

-#### Large Messages and Memory Management

-One potential issue to this approach is that it will be impossible to grow the memory buffer after its initial allocation if we are writing structs like this.
-To deal with this, a fixed-size 64kb buffer should be allocated as the default which should be sufficient for all normal blockchain use cases (besides storing VM byte code).
-Allocation methods will return an error if the memory buffer size is exceeded.

-In the future, we may consider ways to use different sized memory buffers, maybe specified at the message level with annotations, but this is not a priority for now because applications that need larger memory buffers be implemented as native Cosmos SDK go modules.
-The main use case for this would be to support user-defined code to run in VMs and this is deemed an acceptable trade-off for now.

-NOTE: in golang, it is feasible to grow the memory buffer at runtime if needed because of how the golang code is generated to use getters and setters rather than struct fields.
-One key motivation for the Rust design above is to minimize the amount of generated code because we expect that it is more likely that Rust code will run in resource constrained environments.
-Thus, for Rust generated code there are slightly higher performance requirements and expectations than for Go code.

 ### Generated Code